NCssb64/major-stats/README.md

     * BossBattle 2
     * DOPTG
     * G4
+    * Do people really want to see info from matches before 2016?
+THE YEAR OF 64?

-  * add ability to look up specific player stats
+  * add ability to look up stats for specific player, e.g. "how many games has lord_narwhal played in bracket?"; "what is bacorn's career match % against kirby?"
   * compute ELO?